Guide to make the best choice on purchasing a generator

 • USB

-• If you want to plug your generator into your home circuits, you need a transfer switch.
+• You need a transfer switch if you want to plug your generator into your home circuits.

-• Trying to connect a generator without one can destroy your homes circuitry and hurt utility workers repairing the lines outside.
+• Connecting a generator without one can destroy your home’s circuitry and hurt utility workers repairing the lines outside.

 • Transfer switches can either be automatic or manually operated.

 Parallel kits are great for camping and powering RVs.
-Honda even has a companion generator with 30-amp locking outlets made specifically for campers.
+Honda even has a companion generator with 30-amp locking outlets that are explicitly made for campers.

-• Allow you to connect two inverter generators together to get twice the wattage.
+• Allows you to connect two inverter generators together to get twice the wattage.

-• Saves money by not having to invest in a larger generator.
+• Saves money by not having to invest in a more significant generator.

 • When you don’t need the extra watts, simply go back to using a single generator and save gas.